Neverland Regio: Origin

-The origin of Mordor Macula is not completely understood.
+The origin of Neverland Regio is not completely understood.
 It may be a deposit of frozen gases captured from Pluto's escaping atmosphere.
 A leading hypothesis is that nitrogen and methane escape from Pluto's atmosphere and are then deposited into the cold poles of Charon, where scattered ultraviolet light then transforms the molecules into tholins, a generic term for a tar-like organic slurry.
 Despite the fact that during Pluto winter the Northern hemisphere goes without sunlight for more than 100 years, enough radiation makes it to Charon's surface to form the red tholins.
 The extreme orbital eccentricity and axial tilt of Pluto and Charon's orbits drive a large sublimation event during Plutonian spring, where methane and other gases from Pluto's surface may escape the planet's gravity and condense onto Charon's surface, an effect called "cold trapping".
 This hypothesis implies that a similar red spot should exist on Charon's south pole as well—and indirect evidence suggests this is true.

-It is also possible that the Mordor Macula has a cryovolcanic origin.
-Observations of other Kuiper belt objects (KBOs) show similar features as Mordor Macula, making the atmospheric transfer model less likely.
-A second hypothesis of Mordor Macula's origin states that cryovolcanism in Vulcan Planitia pumped enough methane into the paleoatmosphere from Charon's subsurface to create Mordor Macula.
+It is also possible that Neverland Regio has a cryovolcanic origin.
+Observations of other Kuiper belt objects (KBOs) show similar features as Neverland Regio, making the atmospheric transfer model less likely.
+A second hypothesis of its origin states that cryovolcanism in Vulcan Planitia pumped enough methane into the paleoatmosphere from Charon's subsurface to create the regio.
 Methane is first released into the atmosphere via cryovolcanism, where most of the gas migrates to Charon's north and south poles, freezing and becoming trapped there as ice.
 Some of the gas will reach Charon's escape velocity and be lost to space.
 After a long period of time, solar radiation irradiated the trapped methane ice and produced tholins, creating the dark deposits observed today.